Seven-Network/Client/README.md

-# xVenge
+# Seven Network Client

-xVenge is a client in development with an experimental development that allows developers to modify game data without the need for having to mix and match whenever a new game version comes out.
+Seven Network Client is a Private Venge.io Client that connects to the Seven Network Private Server

-_Note: xVenge is a codename_
+_Note: SevenNetwork is a temporary name and can change any time_

 ## Project Structure